Xavier Dolan: It's Only the End of the World

 Dolan's next film was an adaptation of the play Juste la fin du monde by Jean-Luc Lagarce, titled It's Only the End of the World.
 The film stars Marion Cotillard, Gaspard Ulliel, Vincent Cassel, Léa Seydoux and Nathalie Baye.
-Filming commenced in late May 2015.
-The film was an official selection for the 2016 Cannes Film Festival, in competition for the Palme d'Or, though it did not win.
+Filming started in late May 2015.
+The film was an official selection for the 2016 Cannes Film Festival, in competition for the Palme d'Or, and it won the festival's Grand Prix and the Ecumenical Jury Prize.

+Dolan stated that It's Only the End of the World is his best film and the one he's the most proud of.
 The film premiered to polarized reactions from festival audiences and critics, with Vanity Fair calling it "the most disappointing film at Cannes."
 The Hollywood Reporter called it "a cold and deeply unsatisfying" film and Variety dubbed it "a frequently excruciating dramatic experience".
 During the festival, Dolan spoke out against the negative criticism in the media.
 The film also received positive reviews from critics, including The Guardian, which called it a "brilliant, stylised and hallucinatory evocation of family dysfunction".

-Dolan stated that It's Only the End of the World is his best film and the one he's the most proud of.
-The film was nomiated for several awards and won a few awards such as the Grand Prix and the Ecumenical Jury Prize.

-For his work on It's Only the End of the World, Dolan won the César Awards for Best Director and Best Editing at the 42nd ceremony on 24 February 2017.
+It's Only the End of the World was a box office hit in France, where it debuted at number one and sold over 1 million tickets.
+For his work on the film, Dolan won the César Awards for Best Director and Best Editing at the 42nd ceremony on 24 February 2017.
 He also won 3 Canadian Screen Awards for Best Motion Picture, Best Achievement in Direction and Best Adapted Screenplay.